The 30th most popular snowboarding destination in Switzerland.

 A better answer may be to stay in Klosters.
 Located further east, the smaller village of Klosters is much more of a typical quaint Swiss village that makes a great base for a longer snowboarding vacation.
 And, right from town you can access both Parsenn and Madrisa.
 From either town, there are free ski buses that interconnect to all six ski areas.

-To reach the snowboarding in Davos from Zurich, the best bet is by train.
+To reach the snowboarding in Klosters from Zurich, the best bet is by train.
 It’s a 2.5 hour ride with a single transfer in Landquart.
 This is the same train line that also services St Moritz, which is 30 minutes further along the line.
-The train also stops before Davos in Klosters if you’d like to stay there, too.
-If you are coming from the airport and don’t want to use the trains, you can always use the Davos Express transfer bus service.
+If you are coming from the airport and don’t want to use the trains, you can always use the Davos Express transfer bus service to Klosters.

-To reach this area from Zurich by car, head southeast on Route A3 to Landquart, and then southeast on Route 28 into Davos.
+To reach this area from Zurich by car, head southeast on Route A3 to Landquart, and then southeast on Route 28 into Klosters.